TryItOnline/cixl/devlog/compiling_to_c.md

 ### Implementation
 It was clear from the start that the compiler had to support embedded use, I also wanted to share as much of the implementation as possible with the interpreter to reduce the maintenance burden.
 The resulting code implements a threaded state machine based on computed gotos with unrolled loops that calls into the supplied interpreter.
 Types, functions, constants and symbols are cached inside the C function on first call and reused.

 Included below is a slightly more elaborate example with a function definition.
-Functions shorter than 10 operations are inlined, which is why the definition comes last.

 ```
 | Bin new % 'func: foo(x y Int) (Int) $x $y +; 35 7 foo' compile emit